encoredev/encore/docs/primitives/services-and-apis.md

 subtitle: Simplifying (micro-)service development
 ---

-Encore makes it easy to build applications with one or many services, without needing to manually handle the typical complexity of developing microservices.
+Encore makes it simple to build applications with one or many services, without needing to manually handle the typical complexity of developing microservices.

 ## Defining a service

 With Encore you define a service by [defining one or more APIs](#defining-apis) within a regular Go package.
 Encore recognizes this as a service, and uses the package name as the service name.
+When deploying, Encore will automatically [provision the required infrastructure](/docs/deploy/infra) for each service.

 On disk it might look like this: